ankane/chartkick/README.md

 gem "chartkick"
 ```

-And add the javascript files to your views.
+And add the JavaScript files to your views.
 These files must be included **before** the helper methods, unless using the `:content_for` option.

 For Google Charts, use: